project-trillek-archive/trillek-client-core/README.md

 17. Rename extracted file to assets, and place into /build/bin/debug
 18. Run trillek-standalone in /build/bin/debug

-If you follow these steps, you will build the trillek engine
+If you follow these steps, you will have built the trillek engine